bankyadam/fake-smpp-server/README.md

 ✅ Response with DELIVRD after 10ms

-◻️ Response status can be configured from ENV (RESPONSE_STATUS)
+✅ Response status can be configured from ENV (RESPONSE_STATUSES)